-So one can see that the first important concept here is affiliation, meaning that the process implies the creation of a partnership.
-This is achieved through what we call an affiliate marketing program requiring the participation of several parties.
+So one can see that the first essential concept here is affiliation, meaning that the process implies the creation of a partnership.
+This is achieved through what we call the best affiliate marketing programs requiring the participation of several parties.
 Let’s have a closer look at who those parties are.

 Parties Involved in Affiliate Marketing